-When looking for a treatment for lung cancer, patients must consider all your choices, including information about the treatment protocol, risks, and potential outcomes.
+When seeking treatment for lung cancer, patients must weigh all options, including the treatment protocol, risks, and potential outcomes.
 The Regeneration Center has helped many lung cancer patients by using personalized and safe cancer immunotherapies that are

 Our Functional medical oncology programs offer several treatment solutions using standard cancer treatment techniques such as: